LeandroDelisposti/blog_agency/README.md

 ## Understanding Your Crew

 The Research_flow Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

+## Backlog
+- Add daily limit quota to prevent unestimated cost
+- Adjust the split of topics by research topic for a better usage of OpenAi API
+- BUG | File is not streamed to file at the end
+- Integrate 'Additional Context' with agents flow